cogentcore/core/xyz/README.md

 # Embedded 2D Viewport

-A full 2D Cogent Core GUI can be embedded within a 3D scene using the `xyzv.Embed2D` Node type, which renders a `gi.Scene` onto a Texture projected onto a Plane.
+A full 2D Cogent Core GUI can be embedded within a 3D scene using the `xyzv.Embed2D` Node type, which renders a `core.Scene` onto a Texture projected onto a Plane.
 It captures events within its own bounding box, and translates them into coordinates for the 2D embedded gui.
 This allows full 2D interactive control within whatever perspective is present in the 3D scene.
 However, things like cursors and popups render in the flat 2D screen and are only approximately located.

 In addition to interactive guis, the embedded 2D node can be used for rendering full SVG graphics to a texture.